shreyasrajesh0308/shreyasrajesh0308.github.io/index.md

 * I'm a Teaching Assistant for LS30B for Winter 22!
 * I've joined [ssysarch](https://ssysarch.ee.ucla.edu/index.html) as a student reasearcher.
 * I've moved to Los Angeles!
-* I'll be joing UCLA as a masters student in ECE!
+* I'll be joining UCLA as a masters student in ECE!